XanderHayhoe/Auto-Git-Commit/git-auto-commit/README.md

 Want changes?
 Please open a PR on the parent repo, or reach out to me directly at amwhayho@uwaterloo.ca.
 My testing was pretty limited, as I made this extension quicky and didn't rigorously go through any tests!

+## some notes:

+Should I delete the message that pops up in the bottom right when you arent in an ECE 327 folder?